-Cash equivalents consist of highly liquid investments that are readily convertible to cash and that mature within three months or less from the date of purchase.
+Cash and cash equivalents consist of checking, money market and highly liquid investments that are readily convertible to cash and that have an original maturity of three months or less.
 The carrying amounts approximate fair value due to the short maturities of these instruments.
-Cash and cash equivalents consist primarily of cash in readily available checking and money market accounts.